the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 | PM    | 1      | 3      | 5 |
 | TEAM  | 5      | 4      | 3 |

+#### Academic Progression (Help me)
+Modern digital science requires some digital proficiency at every level.
+We detail what is relevant here.
 A related one(non-specialized RSEs) The distinction is that numbers smaller then 4 indicate non-expert level:

 |       | Bachelor | Master | PhD | PostDoc | PI/Professor |
 | ----  | ------ | ------ | ---   | ------  | ---|
 | DOCBB | 1      | 1      | 2     |  2      | 2  |